-Have you dreamed of building a go-cart?
-Make it a reality with these free go-cart plans that are a fun woodworking project for you or to complete with your child or grandchild.
-There are many different styles of go-cart plans here all the way from the modern to the old-fashioned ones.
+Have you dreamed of building a go-kart?
+Make it a reality with these free go kart plans that are a fun woodworking project for you or to complete with your child or grandchild.
+There are many different styles of go-kart plans here all the way from the modern to the old-fashioned ones.
 Be sure to scroll through them all before deciding which one you want to build.

-These free go-cart plans include written building directions, diagrams, photos, and materials lists so you just need to get the parts and begin building.
+These free go kart plans include written building directions, diagrams, photos, and materials lists so you just need to get the parts and begin building.